Specialism

 Learn from the UK’s most sought-after experts

 For too long, governments have viewed the Green Belt as sacrosanct.
-However, with Labour's planning reforms on the way, this is all about to change.
+However, with the Labour government’s planning reforms now in effect, things are changing rapidly.
 This book offers step-by-step guidance to help you:

 Icon image representing a Green Belt development plan, featuring simplified graphics of housing layouts, green spaces, and infrastructure.